- Cancer is one of the leading causes of morbidity and mortality worldwide, with approximately 14 million new cases in 20121.

-- About 30% of cancer deaths are due to the five leading behavioral and dietary risks: high body mass index, low fruit and vegetable intake, lack of physical activity, tobacco use, alcohol use.
+- Around one third of deaths from cancer are due to the 5 leading behavioral and dietary risks: high body mass index, low fruit and vegetable intake, lack of physical activity, tobacco use, and alcohol use.

-- Tobacco use is the most important risk factor for cancer causing over 20% of global cancer deaths and about 70% of global lung cancer deaths.
+- Tobacco use is the most important risk factor for cancer and is responsible for approximately 22% of cancer deaths.2.

-- Cancer causing viral infections such as HBV/HCV and HPV are responsible for up to 20% of cancer deaths in low- and middle-income countries (2).
+- Cancer causing infections, such as hepatitis and human papilloma virus (HPV), are responsible for up to 25% of cancer cases in low- and middle-income countries3.

 Cancer is a generic term for a large group of diseases that can affect any part of the body.
 Other terms used are malignant tumours and neoplasms.
-One defining feature of cancer is the rapid creation of abnormal cells that grow beyond their usual boundaries, and which can then invade adjoining parts of the body and spread to other organs.
-This process is referred to as metastasis.
-Metastases are the major cause of death from cancer.
+One defining feature of cancer is the rapid creation of abnormal cells that grow beyond their usual boundaries, and which can then invade adjoining parts of the body and spread to other organs, the latter process is referred to as metastasizing.
+Metastases are a major cause of death from cancer.

-Cancer is a leading cause of death worldwide, accounting for 8.2 million deaths in 2012 (1).
-The main types of cancer are:
+Cancer is a leading cause of death worldwide, accounting for 8.8 million deaths in 2015.
+The most common causes of cancer death are cancers of:

 What causes cancer?

-Cancer arises from one single cell.
-The transformation from a normal cell into a tumour cell is a multistage process, typically a progression from a pre-cancerous lesion to malignant tumours.
-These changes are the result of the interaction between a person's genetic factors and three categories of external agents, including:
+Cancer arises from the transformation of normal cells into tumour cells in a multistage process that generally progresses from a pre-cancerous lesion to a malignant tumour.
+These changes are the result of the interaction between a person's genetic factors and 3 categories of external agents, including: